BetterClaw vs OpenClaw: The Complete 2026 Comparison

 Yes.
 Some users run BetterClaw for production workflows where security and reliability matter, and keep an OpenClaw instance for experimentation and tinkering.
 They're not mutually exclusive.

 OpenClaw is free to install.
 Running it costs $50–130/month or more when you factor in hardware, API costs, electricity, and maintenance time.
 BetterClaw at $29/month per agent - plus your API keys - is cheaper than most OpenClaw setups while eliminating all the infrastructure burden.
+See how BetterClaw compares to xCloud, ClawHosters, self-hosting, or VPS hosting.

 Same power.
 None of the headaches.